Karl Taylor Compton was an American physicist and the brother of Nobel Prize winner Arthur Compton.

 Compton went on to teach physics at Reed College and at Princeton University.
 During World War I, he served as a scientific attaché at the American Embassy in Paris.
 In 1930, Compton became the president of the Massachusetts Institute of Technology.

-In 1945, Compton was appointed a member of the Interim Committee along with his brother Arthur, which would recommend military use of the atomic bomb against Japan.
+In 1945, Compton was appointed a member of the Interim Committee, which would recommend military use of the atomic bomb against Japan.
 He was also part of the scientific intelligence mission in Japan following the bombings of Hiroshima and Nagasaki.
 For his work during the war, Compton received the Medal for Merit and the Marcelles Hartley Medal.

 Compton died on June 22, 1954, in New York City.